Onchocerciasis or River Blindness: Eye Disease and a Parasite

 According to the World Health Organization, an estimated 270,000 people in Africa have lost their sight due to river blindness and more than 500,000 have a visual impairment due to the infection.
 Millions of people have been infected by the parasite.

 When a black fly of the genus Simulium bites a human, larvae of the nematode escape from the fly's saliva and enter the person's bloodstream.
 The larvae then leave the person's blood and enter the skin, settling in subcutaneous tissue (the deepest layer of the skin).
 Here they complete their development to adulthood inside nodules.
 The adult nematodes in the nodules may live for as long as fifteen years.

 The adult worms are long and slender.
 Mature females are 33 to 50 cm in length (1.1 to 1.6 feet) but only 0.27 to 0.40 millimeters (0.011 to 0.016 inches) in width.
 Males are shorter and narrower than females.

 The nematodes are believed to either ingest blood or to absorb blood nutrients through their skin.
 Nodules contain lots of blood vessels to nourish the roundworms.
 It's thought that the worms stimulate the formation of these blood vessels.

 Male and female nematodes mate inside the nodules, producing eggs that hatch into tiny microfilariae.
-One female can release 1000 or more microfilariae per day, and each microfilaria may live for as long as two years.
+One female can release 1000 or more microfilariae per day.
+Each may live for as long as two years.
 The female roundworm is capable of producing eggs for about nine to eleven years.

 The microfilariae leave the nodules and travel through the subcutaneous tissue.
 They may eventually reach the eye.
 In a severe infection they may also enter the blood, urine or sputum.